laurentinaps/Salary-Market-Analysis-Based-on-Job-Categories-Job-Levels-and-Regions/README.md

 The analysis relies solely on descriptive statistics and does not account for factors such as work experience, company size, specific industries, or non-salary benefits.
 Thus, while the results offer a useful initial overview of salary patterns, additional validation is needed before using them for more formal or strategic decision-making.

+Note:
+This salary dataset was sourced from Kaggle (https://www.kaggle.com/datasets/husnind/indonesia-average-job-salary) and represents the result of web scraping from Jobstreet, one of Indonesia’s largest job platforms.
+The dataset is further enriched using a Hybrid Recommendation System approach to identify average salaries across various job titles, companies, and regions in Indonesia.